Three killed, over 1,000 trees uprooted in TN as Nivar crosses coast near Pondy | Science-Environment

 At least three people were killed in Tamil Nadu, over 1,000 trees uprooted and some low-lying areas marooned due to water-logging following heavy rains on Thursday as severe cyclonic storm Nivar made landfall near Puducherry.
 Subsequently, Nivar weakened into a cyclonic storm and further into a deep depression, centered about 50 km west-southwest of Tirupati at 1430 hrs, the India Meteorological Department (IMD) officials said.

+"This is being done anticipating more rains this northeast monsoon period," a senior official said.
+In Andhra Pradesh, heavy to extremely heavy rainfall, under Nivar's influence, ranging from 6 cm to 30 cm wreaked havoc to crops in thousands of acres in several districts and left one person dead, besides damaging the road network since Wednesday evening.

-In neighbouring Puducherry, which saw heavy rains and inundation in some parts, there were no reports of loss of life due to the cyclone.
+Puducherry witnessed heavy rains and inundation in some parts but there were no reports of loss of life due to the cyclone.
 Chief Minister V Narayanasamy said there were no reports of loss of lives adding whether boats and nets were damaged or not would be known only later.

 The estimated loss to agriculture and other sectors due to cyclone Nivar has been tentatively put at Rs 400 crore and a full assessment is being made, he said, adding, the territorial administration would seek an interim relief of Rs 50 crore from the Centre.
 He expressed relief that 'Nivar' had caused no big loss and there was no loss of life.